Fascinating new research into child development - First 1000 Days

 - Exclusive breastfeeding up to six months where possible.

-Exposure to chemicals and environmental toxins
+How exposure to chemicals and environmental toxins can affect child development

-During the first thousand days, humans are particularly vulnerable to the effects of toxic chemicals.
+During the first 1000 days, humans are particularly vulnerable to the effects of toxic chemicals.
 Researchers studying the umbilical cords of newborn babies found, on average 200 industrial chemicals.
 What this tells us is that when a mother is exposed to chemicals in food, water, air, and other products, these toxins are shared with her foetus.

 Exposure to some chemicals during pregnancy has been linked to preterm birth, and a range of other health outcomes.